gjh33/vizualizer/README.md

     4. Lighting
     5. Effects
 3. These are your fine tuning controls.
 These change depending on which primary editing control you currently have selected.
-    - Translation: Choose the plane you wish to translate along
+    - Translation: Choose the plane you wish to translate along.
+Drag the screen to move the model.
-    - Rotation: Choose the axis around which you wish to rotate
+    - Rotation: Choose the axis around which you wish to rotate.
+Drag the screen to rotate the model.
     - Scale: Choose the axis you wish to scale.
 U for uniform scaling.
+Drag the screen to scale the model.
     - Lighting: From left to right the sliders represent
         1. Light angle
         2. Light azimuth (orbit around object)